MunuheD/SCRAPPING-U-BOAT-COMMANDERS/README.md

 - **Ranks**: Extracted from a specific table cell with class `width400`.
 - **Decorations**: Extracted from the same `width400` table cell after filtering out the ranks.

-The data for each category is appended to respective lists (`Name`, `Born`, `Died`, `Ranks`, `Decorations`).
+The data for each category is appended to respective lists (`Name`, `Born`, `Died`, `Ranks`, and `Decorations`).
 Regular expressions are used to identify specific patterns in the HTML content and extract the correct values.

 #### Main functions:
 - `getcontent()`: This function loops through each BeautifulSoup object in the `bs_list` and extracts the required data (name, birth, death, ranks, and decorations) using various parsing techniques, including regular expressions.